In 2016, more than 28,000 new people were forcibly displaced every day. 65.6 million people were displaced by year's end.

 We call it the Refugee Highway - the well-worn routes people travel in search of safety and life.

-IAFR is serving forcibly displaced people in Africa (Kenya, Malawi), Canada (Toronto), Europe (Austria, France, Italy, Malta), Turkey and the USA (Atlanta, Colorado, Minneapolis/St. Paul).
+IAFR is serving forcibly displaced people in Africa (Kenya, Malawi), Canada (Toronto), Europe (Austria, France, Italy, Malta), Asia and the USA (Atlanta, Colorado, Minneapolis/St. Paul).

 White dots = IAFR ministry locations.
 Yellow = Countries hosting the most refugees.
 Red = Countries producing the most refugees.